QuantEcon/lecture-source-py/source/rst/scipy.rst

 In SciPy this algorithm is implemented by ``scipy.optimize.newton``.

-Unlike bisection, the Newton-Raphson method uses local slope information.
+Unlike bisection, the Newton-Raphson method uses local slope information in an attempt to increase the speed of convergence.

-This is a double-edged sword:

-* When the function is well-behaved, the Newton-Raphson method is faster than bisection.

-* When the function is less well-behaved, the Newton-Raphson might fail.

-Let's investigate this using the same function :math:`f`, first looking at potential instability
+Let's investigate this using the same function :math:`f` defined above.

+With a suitable initial condition for the search we get convergence:

 .. code-block:: python3